 ABOUT COACH AND AUTHOR, JOANNA PETERS

-Joanna passionately guides women to find their voice, trust their inner guidance and honor their needs in self-love.
+Joanna is passionate about guiding women to find their voice, trust their inner guidance and honor their needs in self-love.

-Working with a mixed demographic; financially underprivileged backgrounds, suburban families, and corporate leaders, her ability to connect with various spiritual, religious, and consciousness-driven audiences enables her to deliver her message of healing and hope to all women.
+Always working with a mixed demographic, from financially underprivileged backgrounds to corporate leaders, her ability to connect with varied spiritual, religious, and consciousness-driven audiences enables her to deliver her message of healing and hope to all women.

-Born in England, she’s a happily married, proud working mom of two teenagers and three furry kids and currently lives in New York.
+Born in England, she’s a happily married, proud working mom of two young men and three furry kids and currently lives in New York.